Observing the grief that has arisen during the coronavirus pandemic, poet Jake Skeets explores apocalypse, time, and futurity from a Diné perspective.

-Today the Burger King is still a popular destination.
-Before the outbreak, I myself traveled the twenty minutes down to enjoy a burger and fries.
+The Burger King is still a popular destination.
+Before the outbreak, I made the twenty-minute journey myself to enjoy a burger and fries.
 Outside, numerous unsheltered Diné relatives asked for money or rides.
-Today the Burger King still has the unsheltered Diné, but no patrons dining inside.
+Today the Burger King still has the unsheltered Diné but no patrons dining inside.
 Instead a drive-thru line extends out into the main road.
 I repeat: apocalypse is a funny thing.

 Where Burger King at?
 Where Burger King at?
 Shí ga’ anishní Far away, Far away, Shí ga’ anishní